Twistor spinors and extended conformal superalgebras: Extended Conformal Superalgebras

 which is proved in \cite{Ertem1}.
 This bracket gives a CKY ($p+q-1$)-form.
 So, we can define an extended superalgebra $\bar{\mathfrak{g}}=\bar{\mathfrak{g}}_0\oplus\bar{\mathfrak{g}}_1$ and the even part corresponds to the graded Lie algebra of CKY forms and the odd part is the space of twistor spinors.
 Then, the even-even bracket is defined as

-We have proved in Section II that the operator defined in (13) is a symmetry operator for twistor spinors in conformally flat backgrounds which is constructed from CKY forms.
+We have proven in Section II that the operator defined in (13) is a symmetry operator for twistor spinors in conformally flat backgrounds.
 So, the even-odd bracket of the extended conformal superalgebra corresponds to the symmetry operator of twistor spinors

-For the odd-odd bracket, we have the $p$-form Dirac currents of twistor spinors defined in (47)
+For the odd-odd bracket, we have the $p$-form Dirac currents of twistor spinors defined in (63)

-Since CKY bracket is a graded Lie bracket and $L$ is a symmetry operator for twistor spinors in constant curvature backgrounds and Einstein manifolds, the extended conformal superalgebras can be defined in those cases by the brackets (57)-(59).
-However, this construction does not correspond to a Lie superalgebra since the defined brackets does not satisfy the graded Jacobi identities.
+where $(\,\,)_p$ is a specific projection on each $p$-form.
+Since CKY bracket is a graded Lie bracket and $L$ is a symmetry operator for twistor spinors in conformally-flat manifolds, the extended conformal superalgebras can be defined in those cases by the brackets (73)-(75) and this is true for all manifolds in three dimensions.
+However, this construction does not correspond to a Lie superalgebra since the defined brackets do not satisfy the graded Jacobi identities.
 These extended conformal superalgebras may be the signs of new supersymmetric field theories in conformal backgrounds as in the case of conformal superalgebras.

 Dimension of a superalgebra is denoted by $(\alpha|\beta)$ where $\alpha$ denotes the dimension of the even part and $\beta$ is the dimension of the odd part.
 CKY forms and twistor spinors have maximal number of dimensions in conformally flat backgrounds.
 This maximum number for CKY $p$-forms in $n$ dimensions is given by \cite{Semmelmann}